-As required by the CCR Rule, 40 CFR 257.80(a) and (b), a CCR Fugitive Dust Control Plan was written by Burns & McDonnell, dated September 25, 2015 and was also updated in 2016; it is available on the MEC public CCR website.
+As required by the CCR Rule, 40 CFR 257.80(a) and (b), a CCR Fugitive Dust Control Plan was written by Burns & McDonnell in September 2015 and was updated in December of 2018; it is available on the MEC public CCR website.
 The plan outlines fugitive dust sources and MEC's operational activities, which will be summarized in this section.